A Standards-based Curriculum Focused on Life Sciences for 5th Grade Classes

 Students:

-• Learn there is a complex dependency amoung organisms.
+• Learn there is a complex dependency among organisms.

 • Perform the jobs of different organisms in an ecosystem and learn how they depend on one another.